 This is the big question.
-The real answer is that you want to shave your head as infrequently as you can without looking like a hot mess.
+The real answer is that you want to shave your head as infrequently as possible without looking like a hot mess.

-Waxing comes with pros and cons, and there are definitely guys who wax their scalps.
+Waxing comes with pros and cons, and some guys wax their scalps.
 Waxing lasts a long time.
 The hair that grows back is soft and rarely ingrown or irritating.
-Waxing your head is actually pretty easy.
+Waxing your head is pretty easy.

 Your scalp is more sensitive than you probably realize.
 Waxing will hurt.
 Seriously.
 Also, it will make your head blotchy for at least a day.
 If you're going to wax, don't do it right before a date.

-Electrolysis is an option, but think carefully before you commit.
-This is a permanent option.
+Electrolysis is an option but think before you commit; this is a permanent option.
 The idea is to stop hair from ever growing back.
 It also should be done by a dermatologist.
 Sure, there are devices you can buy online.
 A dermatologist will do it better.
-Considering it’s a one-time cost, it’s worth the extra money to avoid any fallout.
+Considering it's a one-time cost, it's worth the extra money to avoid any fallout.